 Bad travel stories are not always only about stolen cameras, shattered expectations, bad reception from locals or tedious flights.
 Things can get more serious.
 You might have one of your co-travelers (e.g. mother, father, friend or for that matter any family member) or you yourself falling prey to a serious illness.
-Imagine how it painful it might be to be to see your travel partner suffering thus, when all you’re supposed to do is to soak in the spirit of a well-earned vacation.
+Imagine how painful it might be to see your travel partner suffering thus, when all you’re supposed to do is to soak in the spirit of a well-earned vacation.
 Besides the emotional impact, you also need to consider the monetary aspects under such circumstances.
 One can only reduce the chances of such happenings by taking proper medicines or other timely precautions.
 But you cannot really expect to guarantee full-proof resistance to such incidents.
 Additionally, it won’t always be possible for you to fund the necessary medical care while you’re on the move.
 So it’s prudent to be financially prepared for such circumstances by securing travel insurance.

 Today, in this post, we’ll put one of the most common but serious diseases suffered by travelers—- stroke— under the scanner.
 People often fail to realize the importance of securing travel insurance unless they are struck by some sort of disease.